Some musical equipment just sounds like home. You’ve heard it so many times it sounds natural, as if it had always been there.

 The appropriately named Ludwig Black Beauty used to feature a rather ornate brass shell in the early days of its production.
 It’s since been simplified but maintains an elegant appearance worthy of its name.

-Black Beauty snare shells are made from 1.2mm brass and then wrapped in dark nickel plating.
+The snare shells are made from 1.2mm brass and then wrapped in dark nickel plating.
 Hence the name, “Black Beauty”.

 You will notice some variety in the finish as some shells have smooth dark nickel plating and others look dimpled.
 The dimpling is from a hand-hammering process used when finishing the shell.